 This wine has the varietal elements of Sauvignon Blanc, but it also embraces the site and the plenty of sunshine this part of the valley affords.
 Or more simply put, as Margaret states, “this is our sunshine in the glass wine”.

-The 2018 Tench Vineyards Bromfield is a Merlot based blend; dark ruby in the glass with vibrant aromas of blackberry and boysenberry complemented by darker chocolate and hints of Graham cracker.
-Plenty of aromatic depth here.
+The 2018 Tench Vineyards Bromfield is a Merlot based blend; it is deep ruby in color with vibrant aromas of blackberry and boysenberry complemented by darker chocolate and hints of Graham cracker.
+There is plenty of aromatic depth here.
 On the palate, this wine’s hallmark features are both its balance and its uncharacteristic depth.
 Lingers with a brightness of young fruit and acidity with still somewhat tightly woven tannins (but fairly fine in their texture).
-Continues to persist with dark fruit and darker spices including white pepper.
+The finish persists with dark fruit and darker spices including white pepper.
 It is certainly an age worthy wine.

 It should be noted that the Merlot from this site is exceptional.